Teenage Dream: Singles

 "California Gurls" was the lead single from Teenage Dream, which features rapper Snoop Dogg.
 The single made its radio debut on May 7, 2010, and was digitally released four days later.
-The song had received generally positive reviews from music critics, with many critics highlighting it as an album favorite.
-The song also received worldwide success as well, peaking at number one on the US Billboard Hot 100, staying there for six consecutive weeks.
-It also peaked at number one in New Zealand, United Kingdom, Australia, Canada, Ireland, and Scotland.
-It was the best selling digital song of 2010.
+The song peaked at number one on the US Billboard Hot 100.

 "Teenage Dream" was released as the second single from the album.
 The song went to radio stations in the US on July 22, 2010.
-The song received positive reviews from music critics, with Jocelyn Vena of MTV said it "picks up right where 'California Gurls' leaves off", describing it as having "a strong beat".
+The song received positive reviews from music critics, with Jocelyn Vena of MTV News said it "picks up right where 'California Gurls' leaves off", describing it as having "a strong beat".
 The song had also had chart success as similar to the first single, peaking at number one on the US Billboard Hot 100 for two consecutive weeks, and also peaked at number one in Ireland, New Zealand, Scotland, Slovakia and other sub-charts in the US.

 "Firework" was released as the third offering from the album.
 The song was released on October 18, 2010, through radio airplay, followed by a digital release on November 2, 2010, in the UK.
 The music video for "Firework" is part of a cross-promotional deal with European telecommunications group Deutsche Telekom.
 Deutsche Telekom hosted a series of activities and competitions from which fans around Europe were recruited to be in the video.
 The song had commercial success as well, peaking at number one in the US and spent four non-consecutive weeks.
 The song also topped the charts in Brazil, Canada, New Zealand and subcharts in the US.

 "E.T." was released on February 11, 2011.
 For its single release, the song was remixed to feature new verses from Kanye West.
 The music video for the song, directed by Floria Sigismondi, was filmed in February 2011 and features both Perry and West.
 The video was released on March 31, 2011.
 The song topped the charts in the US for five non-consecutive weeks, and also peaked at the top position in Canada, Germany, Poland and New Zealand.